Umibōzu: Kyūshū region

+Skikoku region

 In Uwajima, Ehime Prefecture, there are tales where they would shapeshift into a zatō (blind person) and kill human women.
 Also, while there are many legends of them attacking humans, in Uwajima there is the legend that those who see an umibōzu would live a long life.

 Chūgoku region

 In Nagato Province (now Yamaguchi Prefecture), at a part of village called Kawashiri (Note: 川尻.), there is a tale passed down about a fisherman long ago who had been out night-fishing and witnessed a umibōzu that came to extinguish the basket fire, so he threw the fire-lit torches at the monster.

 In the Sea in-between Okayama Prefecture and Kagawa Prefecture, tales are told of a type of umibōzu called the nurarihyon with a large round head: they float towards the boat, and slowly slicker (nurari) away and then unexpectedly (hyon) float approaching the boat again.
 They would do this several times over to taunt people.
 This marine creature is completely different from the old man-like yōkai called nurarihyon that bears the same name.

-Aroud the San'in region it is said that one can encounter the umibōzu on the shore as well, while walking on the beach at night, and the slick, black mass-like creature will rub itself onto the passerby and attempt to drag the person into the sea.
+Around the San'in region it is said that one can encounter the umibōzu on the shore as well, while walking on the beach at night, and the slick, black mass-like creature will rub itself onto the passerby and attempt to drag the person into the sea.
 There are anecdotes of some survivor who got away with all his might.